 What we don’t: Too thick for dedicated backcountry use.

 Still a young brand, Trew Gear has really broken through in the ski and snowboard markets thanks to their high-quality and clean-looking outerwear designs.
-A classic all-rounder for resort and backcountry use, their freshly revamped Chariot Bib Primo gets our top pick of the year: The in-house 3-layer PNW Primo construction is reminiscent of premium Gore-Tex in both look and feel, and you get full seam taping with reinforcements, smooth-operating water-resistant zippers, and bomber coverage that keeps even the wettest of snow at bay.
+A classic all-rounder for resort and backcountry use, their Chariot Bib Primo gets our top pick of the year yet again.
+The in-house 3-layer PNW Primo construction is reminiscent of premium Gore-Tex in both look and feel, and you get full seam taping with reinforcements, smooth-operating water-resistant zippers, and bomber coverage that keeps even the wettest of snow at bay.
 And the cherry on top?
-The Primo membrane is now 100% recycled.
+The Primo membrane is 100% recycled.
 Tack on a high-quality fit and finish and stylish freeride vibes, and the Chariot Bib is the full package for skiers looking for a quiver-of-one bib.

 See the Trew Gear Chariot Bib Primo

-Best Women's Budget Ski Bib
+Best Women's Budget Ski Bibs

-2. REI Co-op Powderbound Insulated Bib ($199)
+2. REI Co-op Powderbound Insulated Bib ($219)

 Waterproofing: 2L Peak